echac555/credit_risk_classification/README.md

 Steps:
 Read the data as a pandas dataframe
-Separate and split the data into Training and Testing sets Create label sets and Feature sets (y, X)
+Separate create label sets and Feature sets (y, X) Determine the total count of each value with .value_counts() Split the data into Training and Testing sets
-Determine the total count of each value with .value_counts()
+Create Logistic Regression model using original data

 Analysis:
 Explain the purpose of the analysis.